vkhatri/chef-ddnsupdate/README.md

 **LWRP - ddnsupdate_rr*

-rr LWRP can create/delete/update Dynamic DNS RR.
+rr LWRP is used to create/delete Dynamic DNS RR.

 **LWRP example**